Procurement Code Exemption; Sole Source; Federal Government

 power to issue subpoenas, administer oaths, hear testimony, find facts, make

-conclusions of law, and issue a written decision not later than thirty days from
+conclusions of law, and issue a written decision [

-the receipt of the request under subsection (a) [
+than forty-five days from the receipt of the request under subsection (a), that

 shall be final and conclusive unless a person or governmental body adversely